LCP-dropout: Compression-based Multiple Subword Segmentation for Neural Machine Translation: Introduction

-Subword segmentation has been established as a standard preprocessing in neural machine translation (NMT)~\cite{Barrault2019,Bojar2018}.
+Subword segmentation has been established as a standard preprocessing method in neural machine translation (NMT)~\cite{Barrault2019,Bojar2018}.
 In particular, byte-pair-encoding (BPE)/BPE-dropout~\cite{Sennrich2016,Provilkov2020} is the most successful compression-based subword segmentation.
-We propose another compression-based algorithm (LCP-dropout) that generates multiple subword segmentations for the same input; thus, enabling data augmentation especially for small training data.
+We propose another compression-based algorithm, denoted by LCP-dropout, that generates multiple subword segmentations for the same input; thus, enabling data augmentation especially for small training data.

-In NMT, a set of training data $(s,t)\in {\cal S}\times {\cal T}$ is given to the learning algorithm, where $s$ is a sentence from the source language ${\cal S}$, and $t$ is the corresponding sentence from the target ${\cal T}$.
-The learning algorithm first transforms the given input into a sequence of {\em tokens}.
+In NMT, a set of training data is given to the learning algorithm, where a training data is a pair of sentences from the source and target languages.
+The learning algorithm first transforms the given each sentence into a sequence of {\em tokens}.
 In many cases, the tokens correspond to words in the unigram language model.
-For example, the input $s=w_1\_w_2\_\cdots \_w_n$ with the blank symbol \_ is interpreted as $(w_1-w_2-\ldots-w_n)$ with the meta symbol $-$ representing potential bigram.

 The extracted words are projected from a high-dimensional space consisting of all words to a low-dimensional vector space by {\em word embedding}~\cite{Mikolov2013}, which enables us to easily handle distances and relationships between words and phrases.
 The word embedding have been shown to boost the performance of various tasks~\cite{Socher2013-1,Socher2013-2} in natural language processing.
-The space of word embedding is defined by a dictionary constructed from the training data, and the components of the dictionary are called the vocabularies.
-Embedding a word means representing the word by a set of vocabularies.
+The space of word embedding is defined by a dictionary constructed from the training data, where each component of the dictionary is called {\em vocabulary}.
+Embedding a word means representing it by a set of related vocabularies.